dataviscourse/tutorials/lectures/lecture-git.md

 {% highlight bash linenos %}
-$ git commit -a -m "Added a line to the demo file" [master b03178f] added a line to the demo file
+$ git commit -a -m "Added a line to the demo file" [main b03178f] added a line to the demo file
  1 file changed, 1 insertion(+)
 {% endhighlight %}